programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 needs to be intended as well.
 You can see if you have done this correctly by looking at the finished code example below.
 This loop takes advantage of Python’s [range][] funciton.
-To understand this for loop it is probably best to think of pageCount as equal to 2 as it is in the example.
+To understand this for loop it is probably best to think of `pageCount` as equal to 2 as it is in the example.
 This two lines of code then means: start running with an initial loop value of 1, and each time you run, add 1 more to that value.
-When the loop value is the same as pageCount, run once more and then stop.
+When the loop value is the same as `pageCount`, run once more and then stop.
 This is particularly valuable for us because it means we can tell our program to run exactly once for each search results page and provides a flexible new skill for controlling how many times a for loop